Tanabe Chikuunsai IVb. 1973, Sakai City, Osaka

 Sawako Kaijimab.
 1976, Tokyo

 Sawako Kaijima is an artist, designer, and Assistant Professor of Architecture at Harvard University's Graduate School of Design.
 Her research focuses on the use of digital technology to redefine the boundaries between disciplines, including architecture, engineering and art.
-The results of his research have been consolidated into computer software as well as into unique, effective, and previously unavailable arts and designs.
+The results of her research have been consolidated into computer software as well as into unique, effective, and previously unavailable arts and designs.
 Her work has been widely published, exhibited, and awarded numerous international prizes.

 Prior to joining Harvard, Kaijima held an appointment at the Singapore University of Technology and Design.
 She received a Master of Architecture degree from the Massachusetts Institute of Technology and a Bachelor of Arts in Environmental Information from Keio University, Japan.